 The Muscle Immunohistochemistry and Molecular Imaging Core (MIMIC) offers several services to researchers working with muscle, including sectioning of frozen muscle tissue, histological and immunohistochemical muscle characterization and imaging of common muscle features.
-We are in the process of beta testing an automated image analyses program which will be offered as a service in the near future.
-MIMIC also provides access to samples in the Human Muscle Bank, which currently maintains histological mounts donated by over 100 subjects.
+MIMIC provides access to automated image analyses software MyoVision Basic for download, and provides high throughput image quantification services MyoVision Pro.
+MIMIC also provides access to human vastus lateralis tissue sections (see Human Muscle Resources).
 Additionally, we are glad to offer insight and expertise related to muscle characterization and established histological/immunohistochemical protocols.

 For information about the services we offer, please visit our Rates page.
 To request a service, please submit a Service Request Form.
 We are proud to support basic, clinical and translation research aimed at understanding the mechanisms underlying the regulation of muscle structure and function and the impact on physical activity and chronic disease.
-If you have questions or would like to schedule a consultation or reserve time on MIMIC equipment (listed below), please contact us at CMB-UK@uky.edu.
+If you have questions or would like to schedule a consultation or reserve time on MIMIC equipment (listed below), please contact us.